Visit Gordes, France

 The stones would have been collected from the surrounding fields as they were cleared for agriculture with the buildings used as shelters for animals or temporary dwellings.
 This particular cluster of buildings were more permanent in nature with houses, stables, barns, grain stores, a bakery and a silkworm factory on the site.

-Suggested Gordes itinerary
+Suggested itinerary featuring Gordes

 This sample itinerary will give you an idea of what is possible when you travel in Gordes, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.